l7mp/learning-go/99-labs/04-immutability/README.md

      ```
    - return an empty `api.VersionedValue{}` and an error if something goes wrong,
    - check if the return status is 200 (`http.StatusOK`) and return an empty `api.VersionedValue{}` and an error if not,
-   - unmarshal the HTTP response body into a value of type `api.VersionedValue` and return an empty `api.VersionedValue{}` and an error if something goes wrong, and
+   - unmarshal the HTTP response body into a value of type `api.VersionedValue` or an error if this fails, and
    - return the unpacked value and a `nil` error.

 4. Implement the `put` method next; recall, this function receives a key-value-version tuple of type `api.VersionedKeyValue` and tries to insert it into the key-value store: